Bhupatindra Malla: Physical appearance

 Starting from Jayasthiti Malla in the 14th century, the kings from the Malla dynasty considered themselves to be an incarnation of Vishnu.
 Hence, the throne of the Malla kings, including the one Bhupatindra Malla is depicted in, had a snake canopy representing the Shesha of Vishnu and a Garuda on the bottom part of the throne representing his Vahana.
 The legs of the throne were modified into a lion riding an elephant.
 Since, Bhupatindra Malla was a great devotee of Shiva, he is depicted with a Tripundra, the Tilaka of Shiva on his forehead.
 Vaidya described Bhupatindra Malla from one of his paintings in the building of the courtyard of Taleju as "a smart looking man with a pretty nose and moustache".
 Likewise, like most Malla kings, Bhupatindra in his paintings mostly wore a jāmā (garment) and a pagari (turban) and is adorned with various Newari jewelleries.

+Children

+There are two children from Bhupatindra Malla that appears in written records.
+His heir Ranajita Malla was born on 18 November 1702.
+Similarly, he also had a daughter named Kirti Lakshmi whose name appears in a contemporary expenditure book.